 5. Diversity in the Ocean

 For example, smaller fish living in the wide, open ocean often swim together in a behavior called schooling.
 Take a look at this picture.
-Why would these fish want to swim together when they live in a habitat like this?
+These fish are swimming in the open ocean.
+There is nothing around them, and nowhere to hide.
+Why would these fish want to swim together when they live in this kind of habitat?

 In the next section, we are going to talk more about how humans impact the ocean and how the ocean impacts humans.
 Before moving on, take the Diversity of Organisms quiz to review your knowledge and earn your badge.
 You can find the quiz HERE.
 After you complete the quiz you may move onto the next section: Oceans and People.